Sonali-Gajankar/Sudoku/README.md

 # Sudoku

-A sudoku solver program using backtracking algorithm
+A sudoku solver program using backtracking algorithm along with a web based interface to play one board